Le Passeur du Trieux

 #guingampbaiedepaimpol

-Climb onboard for a trip along the winding Trieux, with Sébastien Peillet, who’ll share his passion for the hidden treasures of the coastal river.
+Climb onboard for a trip along the winding Trieux and discover the hidden treasures of the coastal river.

 Boarding at the port of Pontrieux